 Our Platform

-We are developing vaccines to protect the public from life-threatening diseases.
-Our proprietary vaccines are based on parainfluenza virus 5 (PIV5), also known as canine parainfluenza virus.
-We insert a gene encoding an antigen of interest into the PIV5 genome.
+We are developing intranasal vaccines to protect the public from life-threatening diseases.
+Intranasal vaccines are expected to generate mucosal immunity, which should provide a defense against infection and could help reduce the spread of disease, particularly respiratory diseases.
+Our proprietary vaccines are based on parainfluenza virus 5 (PIV5), also known as canine parainfluenza virus, which we have modified to express an antigen of interest.

-When one of our vaccine vectors is introduced to a host, it undergoes several rounds of self-limited replication, inducing robust immune responses with as few as one dose.
+When one of our vaccine vectors is introduced to a host, it undergoes several rounds of self-limited replication, enabling it to induce robust immune responses often with just a single dose.

 Robust Immune Responses

-In preclinical studies, we have shown that our vaccines robustly produce three forms of immunity:
+In clinical and preclinical studies, we have shown that our vaccines produce three forms of immunity:

-2. Humoral immunity: A key defense against future infections, humoral immunity produces antibodies in the blood.
-The efficacy of vaccines is most easily evaluated by the humoral antibody response they generate, and our PIV5-based vaccines produce a strong antibody response with a single dose.
+Humoral immunity: A key defense against infections, humoral immunity produces antibodies in the blood, protecting against severe disease and hospitalization.
+Such serum antibodies are commonly measured to assess how well vaccines work.
+Our PIV5-based vaccines can produce serum antibody responses with a single dose.

-3. Mucosal immunity: Comprised of secretory antibodies at the mucosal surface, mucosal immunity is the first line of defense against infection, blocking pathogens at their site of entry into a host (e.g. the mucosal lining of the respiratory tract).
+Mucosal immunity: Comprised of secretory antibodies at the mucosal surface, mucosal immunity is the first line of defense against infection, blocking pathogens at their site of entry into a host (e.g. the mucosal lining of the respiratory tract).
 Our intranasal vaccines generate mucosal immunity because they are introduced through the nasal mucosa; injected vaccines do not.
+Such immunity could be particularly valuable in blocking respiratory disease transmission and spread.

 Needle-free delivery